 The Design Committee oversees the annual Design Awards program, the Chrysalis (formerly Emerging Architectural Firm) Award program, the Alice Washburn Award program, the Business Architecture Award program, the Public Service Award program and Connecticut Treasures, in addition to planning lectures and tours of buildings of note.

 The Education Committee supports professional development programs to aid AIA Connecticut members in fulfilling their Continuing Education requirements and to broaden their knowledge of practice, business and technological issues.
 Working with other organizations, the committee generally serves as the “touch point” on historic issues within AIA Connecticut as well as to other organizations.

-The Emerging Professionals Group is an active social and professional network.
+The Emerging Professionals Community is an active social and professional network.
 Geared specifically toward recent graduates, Architectural Experience Program™ (AXP™) participants, young architects, designers, and other design/build professionals, EP hosts tours, presentations, firm visits, and other programs.
 It hosts regular planning meetings, which all interested professionals are encouraged to attend, and a number of programs throughout the year.
 Anyone building their AEC career is welcome to join, connect, and contribute.

 The Government Affairs Committee serves as a legal watchdog for the profession and also focuses on legislative and licensing issues and on encouraging AIA Connecticut participation in local, state and federal government.

 The Professional Practice Roundtable addresses practice issues and shares information between practitioners in a casual format.
 Outside experts often lead the roundtables.

 A dynamic roundtable meeting nine times a year, the Small Firms group explores and discusses issues specific to small practices.
 Speakers are often featured.
 This is a must for the sole practitioner and micro firm.